Quillwyrm/spall-lang/README.md

 # Spall
 Spall is a cellular stack-based language inspired by PostScript, Forth, Factor, and APL.
-Vectors and grids are first-class stack values.
+Vectors and Grids are first-class stack values.
 Numeric words are overloaded across scalars, vectors, and grids, so `grid grid +` adds matching cells and `grid 10 *` scales the whole grid.

 See the [language reference](ref.md) for more details.